lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - There may be a relationship between the term "dead end" used in _A New Clue_ and the Tomb (see associated note from the tomb).
 - There is a blue holly door in the unknown tunnel - how does it open?
 - How do we get to the cave with swords and graves in it?
+- Things that could use a closer look from the original manuscript of _A New Clue_:
+  - ✓ The Secret Passage (chess letters?)
+  - The Nook
+  - "Under beds?" (with a blue X underneath the word "beds")
+  - "Directory is a trajectory," when talking about Margle's directory which is "22 rooms short of completion"
+  - Candles in a room with a king? (or possible a rook?)
+- Related to the _A New Clue_ manuscript but also a found note: what does it mean for the treble clef to be "denoted in verse?"
+This seems like it might be a play on "inverse," but what the treble clef is used in relation to is a mystery - the music sheet notes don't seem to have any way that could be meaningful.
+- Is there any more meaning behind the two cuckoo clocks? (as in the note in the manuscript "CUCKOO TWO")

 ### Utility Closet